 The enumeration list for sources of flooding provided in the schema sketch below are the same categories used in the first cycle, although an extra option (A18 Source of flooding uncertain) has been added.
-Note that the “no data available” option (A17) that was used in the first cycle has been included for consistency (read legacy) purposes but cannot be selected for reporting under the second cycle (for flood events post January 2011).
+Note that the “no data available” option (A17) that was used in the first cycle has been included for consistency (read legacy) purposes but cannot be selected for reporting under the second cycle (for flood events post December 2011).

-For the second cycle of reporting, for events post January 2011, the reporting of mechanisms and/orcharacteristics is conditional if no information is available on the source of the past flood (floods post January 2011) whereby information on mechanism and/or characteristics should be provided.
+It should be restated here that for the second cycle of reporting relating to PFRAs, for events post December 2011, the reporting of mechanisms and/orcharacteristics is conditional if no information is available on the source of the past flood (floods post January 2011) whereby information on mechanism and/or characteristics should be provided.
 In this way, information relating to at least one of “source”, “mechanism” and “characteristics” will be provided.
-However, where information is available on floods post January 2011 relating to all three elements (sources, mechanisms and characteristics) it would be helpful for MS to report this information as facilitated by the enumeration lists provided below.
+However, where information is available on floods post December 2011 relating to all three elements (sources, mechanisms and characteristics) it would be helpful for MS to report this information as facilitated by the enumeration lists provided below.
+However, it should be recognised that for reporting of APSFRs the information being reported is on type of floods that are relevant to a specific APSFR, and not reporting about about speficic dated events.